v2sCollections/Constellation/README.md

 - Grabbing objects and Bodies is now quicker with no delay.
 - Increases the distance at which the map marker is visible.
 - Increases the distance at which objects can be scanned.
+- Decrease jogging movement speed.
+- Better FOV when in dialogue.

 ## UI Improvements Include